isomerpages/nparks-heritagetrees/_about-us/Did You Know?.md

 <img src="/images/ceipen_ht2007_153_crop.jpg"></div></td>
 <td style="vertical-align: middle" height="auto" width="60%" rowspan="1" colspan="2">
 <h4><b>Heritage Tree with Largest Girth</b></h4>
-The Kapok or <i>Ceiba pentandra</i> (HT 2007-153) behind the Tiger Enclosure at the Singapore Zoological Gardens has the largest girth among all single-trunked Heritage Trees.
-This tree has a trunk circumference of 11.9 m!
+With a girth (or trunk circumference) measuring 11.9 m, the Kapok or <i>Ceiba pentandra</i> (HT 2007-153) behind the Tiger Enclosure at the Singapore Zoological Gardens has the largest girth among all single-trunked Heritage Trees!
 <br><br><a style="color: #417505" href="/ht-2007-153">Click here to learn more </a></td></tr></tbody></table>
 <table><tbody>
 <tr><td style="vertical-align: middle" height="auto" width="60%" rowspan="1" colspan="2">
 <h4><b>First Heritage Tree</b></h4>
-The first Heritage Tree to be registered is the Kapok or <i>Ceiba pentandra</i> (HT 2001-01) that can be found at the traffic island of Toa Payoh North Flyover, Braddell Road.
+The first Heritage Tree to be registered is the Kapok or <i>Ceiba pentandra</i> (HT 2001-01) at the traffic island of Toa Payoh North Flyover, Braddell Road.
 <br><br><a style="color: #417505" href="/ht-2001-01">Click here to learn more</a></td>
 <td rowspan="1" colspan="1">
 <div class="isomer-image-wrapper">